openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     frontend_status: Done

 The *object reference* is used to determine the type in which to search the method.
-Three forms of *object reference* are avaialble:
+Three forms of *object reference* are available:

 +------------------------------+-----------------------------------------------+
 | **Form of object reference** | **Type to use**                               |